a-maze-d/fledex/livebooks/README.md

 generate sequences with functions.

 # 3. Fledex: Animations
-In this livebook we look how animations can be defined, this is the next step(s) above the `LedsDriver`.
+In this livebook we look how animations can be defined, this is the next step(s) above the `Fledex.LedStrip`.
 The `Fledex.Animation.Manager` is the level that we want to operate on and the following examples will use what we have explored here and will create some concrete examples:

 * a clock (using local information) and
 * a weather indicator (collecting data via the internet)